Abizrh/iisca.nvim/README.md

 # 🖼️ iisca.nvim

 > [!CAUTION]
-> Don not use still nder active development! ⚒️
+> Don not use, still under active development! ⚒️
 <br/>

 ✨ Convert your images to ascii art in neovim